-13.1.3 Side and Rear Fencing (Aspect Standard Fencing)
+13.1.3 Side and Rear Fencing

-Fencing located on the side and rear of a standard allotment with no exposure within public view.
-Aspect Standard Fencing as detailed in Section 13.2 must be COLORBOND® fencing type in Grey Ridge colour.
-It must be no higher than 1800mm.
+Fencing located on the side and rear of a standard allotment with no exposure to public view must be installed as detailed in Section 13.2.
+Side and rear fencing must be COLORBOND® fencing type in Grey Ridge colour.
+It must be no higher than 1800 millimetres and not constructed forward of the building line.